Updated on March 8, 2023

 Is Possum Poop Dangerous?

-Possum poop surely is dangerous; just inhaling a possum’s poop can pose a serious health risk.
+Possum poop, like all poop, is dangerous.
+In fact, just inhaling the unpleasant smell of a possum’s poop can pose a serious health risk.

-Inhaling a possum’s poop can make the fungal spores get into a person’s lungs and cardiovascular system and cause diseases like Toxoplasmosis, Leptospirosis, Coccidiosis, etc.
+Inhaling the fumes from possum fecal matter can let the fungal spores they contain get into a person’s lungs and cardiovascular system and cause diseases like Toxoplasmosis, Leptospirosis, Coccidiosis, etc.

-While the Toxoplasma gondii parasite passes on the infection Toxoplasmosis; people can also get it if eaten undercooked meat that is contaminated or from animal feces.
+While the Toxoplasma gondii parasite passes on the infection Toxoplasmosis; people can also get it when eating undercooked meat that’s contaminated or from animal feces.

 The symptoms can be similar to flu, including headache, fever, flu, body ache, etc.

-On the other hand, in the case of coccidiosis, a person if stepped on the feces of a possum, the bacteria can get into the bloodstream and make the person ill.
+On the other hand, in the case of coccidiosis, the bacteria can get into the bloodstream and make the person ill simply from them coming in direct contact with the contaminated scat.

 It can affect infants the most, and the symptoms include fever, weight loss, abdominal cramps, headaches, constipation, etc.